|Research Interests (in no particular order):

 Metaethics & Moral Phenomenology

 Terry and I are recipients of a John Templeton Foundation Grant in support of our writing a book in progress, Illuminating Reasons: An Essay in Moral Phenomenology.
 This grant also supported a conference that was held in Tucson, October 16-18, featuring eight talks and streamed live.

 WiNE & OSNE

 A selection of papers from the Workshop is published by Oxford University Press.

-"The Good, the Bad, and the Badass: Reflections on the Descriptive Adequacy of Kant's Conception of Moral Evil," in Significance and System in Kant's Ethics: Selected Essays.
-New York: Oxford University Press.
+"The Good, the Bad, and the Badass: Reflections on the Descriptive Adequacy of Kant's Conception of Moral Evil," in Significance and System: Essays on Kant's Ethics, New York: Oxford University Press.
 Forthcoming in 2017.

 "Exploring Intuitions on Moral Twin Earth: A Reply to Sonderholm," with Terry Horgan.
 Theoria (2015): 1-21

 “Emulation, Love of Honor, and the Devilish Vices," with Houston Smit.
 Essays on Kant’s Lectures on Ethics, Lara Denis and Oliver Sensen (eds.).
 Cambridge: Cambridge University Press (2015): 256-276.